 The most common hold up is waiting for the ATO to approve the fund.
-The ATO approval is needed before you can open the bank account or apply for your rollover.
+The ATO approval is needed before you can fund your SMSF.
 If it takes longer than a week for the ATO to approve the fund you are likely getting an initial audit.
 This is where an ATO representative will double check the paperwork and want to ask you questions to make sure you understand your responsibilities in running an SMSF.
 This will add a few weeks to your set up process as the members will need to book in a time to speak with the ATO rep.

 If your application for an SMSF is denied by the ATO we do not offer refunds as most costs go to ASIC, legal and administrative costs before ATO approval comes in.
-Because of this, if you fall into any of the categories below, you should seriously consider waiting to set up an SMSF until your circumstances change.
+You should consider taking advice from the holder of an Australian Financial Services Licence before making a decision on a financial product and if you fall into any of the categories below, you should seriously consider waiting to set up an SMSF until your circumstances change.

-While New Brighton Capital does not offer financial advise, we are here to help.
-If you are unsure on some of the ins and outs regarding an SMSF, why not book free consultation with one of our specialists who can answer your questions in plain english?
+While New Brighton Capital does not offer financial advice, we are here to help.
+If you are unsure of some of the ins and outs regarding an SMSF, why not book a free consultation with one of our team who can answer your questions in plain English?